pathminder/pathminder.github.io/_classes/stalker-soul-hunter.md

   - name: maneuvers
     levels: [1]
     text: |
       A stalker begins his career with knowledge of six martial maneuvers.
-The disciplines available to him are Broken Blade, Solar Wind, Steel Serpent, Thrashing Dragon, and Veiled Moon, and the choice of either Riven Hourglass or Tempest Gale.
+The disciplines available to him are Broken Blade, Cursed Razor, Solar Wind, Steel Serpent, Thrashing Dragon, and Veiled Moon.
 The stalker may also exchange access to one of his martial disciplines for the Unquiet Grave discipline.
 He gains the associated skill of each of his disciplines as a class skill.

       Once he knows a maneuver, he must ready it before he can use it (see Maneuvers Readied, below).
 A maneuver usable by stalkers is considered an extraordinary ability unless otherwise noted in its description.
 His maneuvers are not affected by spell resistance, and he does not provoke attacks of opportunity when he initiates one.
 He learns additional maneuvers at higher levels, as shown above.
 The stalker must meet a maneuver's prerequisite to learn it.